President Obama to Award Medal of Honor

 THE MEDAL OF HONOR:

-The Medal of Honor is awarded to a member of the Armed Forces who distinguishes themselves conspicuously by gallantry above and beyond the call of duty while:
+The Medal of Honor is awarded to members of the Armed Forces who distinguish themselves conspicuously by gallantry and intrepidity above and beyond the call of duty while:

 - engaged in an action against an enemy of the United States;